NickyFrs/hma-bds/README.md

 This webiste was developed and hosted using **GitPod and GitHub pages** and stored in repositories on Github.

-Gitpod was installed as an extension tool on google Chrome, which was accessed then via the project's repository page on Github.
+Gitpod was installed as an extension tool on Google Chrome, which was accessed then via the project's repository page on Github.
 This allowed for regular version control updates:
 0. git status was enterd to check for any changes on flie that needed commit.
 1. git add . was entered into the command line interface to add files to the staging area.